William Calley, who led the My Lai massacre that shamed US military in Vietnam, has died

 He said his mistake was following orders, which had been his defense when he was tried.
 His superior officer was acquitted.

-William George Eckhardt, the chief prosecutor in the My Lai cases, said he was unaware of Calley ever apologizing before that appearance in 2009.
+William George Eckhardt, the chief prosecutor in the My Lai cases, said in 2009 that he was unaware of Calley ever apologizing before.

 “It’s hard to apologize for murdering so many people,” said Eckhardt.
 “But at least there’s an acknowledgment of responsibility.”